NoahBurkholder/wiki-noah/optimization.md

 In most cases, most of your first Unity projects will have CPU bottlenecks.
 GPU bottlenecks are more commonly found in complex environments with ambitious use of lighting, shading, particles, and vertices.
 GPU bottlenecks are also found when someone overzealously cranks various graphical options, or light ranges into insane ranges.

-Typically, if you've left your quality settings more-or-less the same, and your environment is relatively light compared to other games, you're hitting a CPU (script-based) bottleneck.
+Typically, if you've left your quality settings more-or-less the same, and your environment is relatively normal compared to other games, you're hitting a CPU (script-based) bottleneck.

 However, if you're not sure, use the Unity Profiler.

 #### The Unity Profiler

-Found at ```Window > Profiler```, this tool is so powerful it can nearly singlehandedly be your agent for discovering heavy scripts, overutilization of components, bad run-time loading, and other peculiar things.
+Found at `Window > Profiler`, this tool is so powerful it can nearly singlehandedly be your agent for discovering heavy scripts, overutilization of components, bad run-time loading, and other peculiar things.

 <img src="imgs/profiler.PNG">